Brief Emotional Distress Scale for Youth (BEDSY)

 Wolraich, M, Lambert, W., Doffing, M., Bickman, L., Simmons, T., Worley, K., (2003).
 Psychometric Properties of the Vanderbilt ADHD Diagnostic Parent Rating Scale in a Referred Population, Journal of Pediatric Psychology, Volume 28, Issue 8, 1, Pages 559–568. https://doi.org/10.1093/jpepsy/jsg046

-Compassion Motivation and Action Scales – Self-Compassion (CMAS-self)
+Compassion Motivation and Action Scale – Self-Compassion (CMAS-Self)

 Dr David Hegarty